decaporg/decap-cms/website/content/docs/jekyll.md

 ### Blog Collection

 We'll start by updating the `blog` collection.
-Blogging is baked into into Jekyll, and the `_posts/` directory uses [some special conventions](https://jekyllrb.com/docs/posts/) we'll need to keep in mind as we configure Netlify CMS.
+Blogging is baked into Jekyll, and the `_posts/` directory uses [some special conventions](https://jekyllrb.com/docs/posts/) we'll need to keep in mind as we configure Netlify CMS.
 Copy and paste the following into your `config.yml`.

 ```yaml
 collections: